Pinelab-studio/.github/pull_request_template.md

 # Description

 Please include a summary of the changes and the related issue.
-Add screenshots if necessary.

 # Breaking changes

 Does this PR include any breaking changes we should be aware of?

+# Screenshots

+Add screenshots if needed.
+(Only if it makes this PR clearer)

 # Checklist